DunstanKiiru/Vet-Clinic-Manager/README.md

 ## Project Overview

 The **Vet Clinic Manager CLI** is a command-line interface (CLI) application for managing the day-to-day operations of a veterinary clinic.
-It provides tools to manage staff, pet owners, pets, appointments, treatments, medications, and billing records efficiently through an interactive terminal interface.
+It provides tools to manage staff, pet owners, pets, appointments, treatments, medications, and billing records efficiently through an interactive CLI interface.

 ---